 Paddle the path of the 18th century French-Canadian fur traders through Minnesota’s spectacular north country.
 Learn new paddling skills in 24-foot Voyageur canoes, and view spectacular scenery and abundant wildlife along the way.
 Explore waterfalls, hidden coves, and scenic waterways.
-Listen for the cry of the loon and the howl of the timber wolf, as you glide through the crystal clear waters of north country’s big lakes.
+Listen for the cry of the loon and the howl of the timber wolf, as you glide through the crystal clear waters of the north country’s big lakes.
 Take a break from paddling to swim in clear waters or enjoy games and activities.
 In the evenings, share tales around the campfire with new friends.
 Voyageurs is a wonderful place for kid-friendly camping.

-DAY 4: Paddle back to the first campsite on Bald Rock and set up camp.
+Paddle back to the first campsite on Bald Rock and set up camp.
 Explore and fish the bay from a canoe or hike to the backcountry lakes.
 Here you will experience seeing geology that is half as old as the world, boreal forests, and what life would have been like as a voyageur.
 Spend your last night in the wilderness telling tales and reliving your adventures around the fire.

 TERRAIN/ROUTE CHOICES: The area lies on the Canadian Shield, with terrain characterized by exposed granite carved by the water and ice action of the big lakes.
 On the water, many islands provide protection from the wind.
 Voyageurs National Park offers a wide range of route options from very easy to very difficult–great for all people.

 TYPE OF TRAVEL/DISTANCE: Voyageurs National Park is still very wild, but also one of our more accessible adventures.
 The average day’s travel consists of 3-6 hours of paddling, depending on weather conditions.
 Travel distances vary from 2-10 miles per day.